 Live Photos was originally designed as a way to ensure that you don't miss the perfect shot when you snap a photo on your iPhone.
 It does this by capturing a few frames of video before and after you press the shutter button.
 Once done, it selects the one image from that collection of frames that it thinks is the best.

 Live Photos still operates this way, but in 2017 Apple added a few new video/photo effects and transitions to make more use of the technology.
+It's remained the same since then.

 How to take a Live Photo